google/google-analytics-utilities/README.md

 1. List account summaries.
 2. Select the specific views from which you want to retrieve event data.
-3. Go to the “Settings” sheet and enter the start date and end date for the time frame you are interested in.
+3. Navigate to the “Settings” sheet and enter the start date and end date for the time frame you are interested in.
+4. Navigate to the “Events” sheet.
-4. Go to Google Analytics Utilities > Universal Analytics and click on List Events.
+5. Click on Google Analytics Utilities > Universal Analytics > List Events.

-The script will save up to 1000 unique combinations of the event category, action, and label values in the view to the “Events” sheet.
-If no events existed in thee view for the selected view, a row will be added for the view, but the event information will be set to “No Events”.
+6. The script will save up to 1000 unique combinations of the event category, action, and label values in the view to the “Events” sheet.
+If no events existed in the view for the selected view, a row will be added for the view, but the event information will be set to “No Events”.

 ### Custom Dimensions

+#### List Custom Dimensions

 1. List account summaries.
-2. Since the account summaries sheet lists each sheet as a different row but custom dimensions exist at the property level, simply select one view per property for which you are interested and the script will identify the correct property.
+2. Since the account summaries sheet lists each sheet as a different row but custom dimensions exist at the property level, select one view per property for which you are interested and the script will identify the correct property.
+3. Navigate to the “UA Custom Dimensions” sheet.
-3. Go to Google Analytics Utilities > Universal Analytics and click on List Custom Dimensions.
+4. Click on Google Analytics Utilities > Universal Analytics > Custom Dimensions > List Custom Dimensions.

-The script will save all of the custom dimensions for the selected properties to the “Custom Dimensions” sheet.
+5. The script will save all of the custom dimensions for the selected properties to the “UA Custom Dimensions” sheet.

+#### Create/Update Custom Dimensions

+1. Navigate to the UA Custom Dimensions - Modify sheet
+2. Enter the template property information that has the custom dimensions you want to copy to other properties
+3. Click  on Google Analytics Utilities > Universal Analytics > Custom Dimensions > Modify Custom Dimensions > List Template Dimensions
+4. Check the boxes for the custom dimensions you want to copy to other properties
+5. Set “Overwrite Existing CD Settings” to True if the script should overwrite any existing custom dimension settings at the same index for the selected dimensions.
+6. Set the placeholder custom dimension name, scope, and if it should be active.
+A placeholder will be created if there is a gap between the custom dimensions that exist in a property and the custom dimensions that are selected to be created.
+(E.g. If there are 5 dimensions in the destination property but custom dimensions 10 - 15 are selected to be copied from the template, then custom dimensions 6-9 will be created as placeholders.)
+    1. Note: If no placeholder information is provided, then it will default to these values:
+        1. Name: Placeholder
+        2. Scope: Hit
+        3. Active: False
+7. Click  on Google Analytics Utilities > Universal Analytics > Custom Dimensions > Modify Custom Dimensions > List Destination Properties
+8. Select the destination properties where the custom dimensions will be copied to.
+9. Click  on Google Analytics Utilities > Universal Analytics > Custom Dimensions > Modify Custom Dimensions > Modify Custom Dimensions
+10. The script will now go through the process of updating and/or creating custom dimensions.
+The results will be recorded in the UA Custom Dimensions - Modify - Results sheet.

 ### Custom Metrics

+#### List Custom Metrics

 1. List account summaries.
-2. Since the account summaries sheet lists each sheet as a different row but custom metrics exist at the property level, simply select one view per property for which you are interested and the script will identify the correct property.
+2. Since the account summaries sheet lists each sheet as a different row but custom metrics exist at the property level, select one view per property for which you are interested and the script will identify the correct property.
+3. Navigate to the “UA Custom Metrics” sheet.
-3. Go to Google Analytics Utilities > Universal Analytics and click on List Custom Metrics.
+4. Click on Google Analytics Utilities > Universal Analytics > Custom Metrics > List Custom Metrics.

-The script will save all of the custom metrics for the selected properties to the “Custom Metrics” sheet.
+5. The script will save all of the custom metrics for the selected properties to the “UA Custom Metrics” sheet.

+#### Create/Update Custom Metrics

+1. Navigate to the UA Custom Metrics - Modify sheet
+2. Enter the template property information that has the custom metrics you want to copy to other properties
+3. Click  on Google Analytics Utilities > Universal Analytics > Custom Metrics > Modify Custom Metrics > List Template Metrics
+4. Check the boxes for the custom metrics you want to copy to other properties
+5. Set “Overwrite Existing CD Settings” to True if the script should overwrite any existing custom metric settings at the same index for the selected metrics.
+6. Set the placeholder custom metric name, scope, if it should be active, min value, max value, and type .
+A placeholder will be created if there is a gap between the custom metrics that exist in a property and the custom metrics that are selected to be created.
+(E.g. If there are 5 metrics in the destination property but custom metrics 10 - 15 are selected to be copied from the template, then custom metrics 6-9 will be created as placeholders.)
+    1. Note: If no placeholder information is provided, then it will default to these values:
+        1. Name: Placeholder
+        2. Scope: Hit
+        3. Active: False
+        4. Min Value: blank
+        5. Max Value: blank
+        6. Type: Integer
+7. Click  on Google Analytics Utilities > Universal Analytics > Custom Metrics > Modify Custom Metrics > List Destination Properties
+8. Select the destination properties where the custom metrics will be copied to.
+9. Click  on Google Analytics Utilities > Universal Analytics > Custom Metrics > Modify Custom Metrics > Modify Custom Metrics
+10. The script will now go through the process of updating and/or creating custom metrics.
+The results will be recorded in the UA Custom Metrics - Modify - Results sheet.

 ### Filters